hippyvm/hippyvm/README.md

 Doesn't look that scary, right?

-The idea why HippyVM is using RPython goes beyond this README, though if you being interested, please have read more [here](http://pypy.readthedocs.org/en/latest/getting-started-dev.html)
+The reasons why HippyVM uses RPython go beyond this README.
+If you are interested, you can read more [here](http://pypy.readthedocs.org/en/latest/getting-started-dev.html)

 ### HippyVM's tests